 Criminal Psychology Professional Certification

 As criminal psychology is a broad career path, there are no certifications that all professionals must have in order to find work.
-Whether to obtain a certification and which one will depend on your career goals.
-For example, clinical psychologists who work with criminals to rehabilitate may need to obtain the relevant state license.
+The choice to pursue certification, and if so which one, will depend in large part on your career goals.
+For example, the American Board of Professional Psychology offers specialty board certification in forensic psychology.
+Clinical psychologists who work with criminals to rehabilitate may need to obtain the relevant state license.

 Criminal Psychology Salary and Job Outlook

-Though data is not available for criminal psychologists specifically, O*Net OnLine reports that clinical psychologists, who perform similar work in the private sector, earned an average annual salary of $70,580 as of 2015.1 This industry is also expected to see faster than average job growth, at 14% through 2024.1 The “Psychologists, All Others” category has a reported median salary of $94,590 and faster-than-average job growth between 9 to 13%.2
+Though data is not available for criminal psychologists specifically, O*NET OnLine reports that clinical psychologists, who perform similar work in the private sector, earned an average annual salary of $75,090 as of 2017.1 This industry is also expected to see faster than average job growth, at 10 to 14% through 2026.1 The “Psychologists, All Others” category has a reported median salary of $97,740 and also faster-than-average job growth projected, of between 10% to 14% during the same time period.2

 Criminal Psychology Career Interviews

 - Forensic Psychiatrist, Dr. Michael Welner

 - American Psychological Association: Provides detailed information about this speciality within the psychology field.